 Opened as a Roman Catholic Seminary in 1893 and restructured into an Institute for Theological and Ministerial studies in 1981, St. Bernard’s has steadily pursued a course of dedication and service to the Church as it meets the challenges and changes within our world.
 Our founder, Bishop Bernard J. McQuaid, an educational pioneer, was bold and innovative in his vision of theological education.

-Venerable Archbishop Fulton J. Sheen introduced changes enabling the traditional seminary to meet the challenges of the Second Vatican Council.

-In response to the Second Vatican Council, St. Bernard’s became one of the first Roman Catholic seminaries in the United States to open its doors to laity.
+Venerable Archbishop Fulton J. Sheen introduced changes enabling the traditional seminary to meet the challenges of the Second Vatican Council, and in the 1960’s St. Bernard’s became one of the first Roman Catholic seminaries in the United States to open its doors to laity.
 The focus on ministerial and theological education for the laity intensified with the move from the north side of Rochester to the Colgate Rochester Divinity School (now known as Colgate Rochester Crozer Divinity School) campus on South Goodman Street.
 In the late summer of 1981, St. Bernard’s and the Colgate Rochester Divinity School signed a covenant establishing a graduate-level affiliation between the two institutions.
 Under this arrangement, both institutions retained their own curriculum, degrees, endowment, alumni, and Boards of Trustees.
 Both institutions shared the physical facilities of the Colgate Rochester Crozer Divinity School, maintaining a single library, and, within curriculum requirements, extended cross-registration privileges to all enrolled students.

 In the fall of 1989, St. Bernard’s initiated an extension campus in the Diocese of Albany.
 To this day, it continues to serve the educational and ministerial needs of the Roman Catholic Diocese of Albany and surrounding areas, most notably through its Pre-Theology Program.